 - Start Tor.
 If Tor is already working, skip to HTP step.

-- Let Tor fetch a consensus (wait 150 seconds twice, restarting Tor in between).
+- Let Tor fetch a consensus (wait up to 150 seconds twice, restarting Tor in between).

 - Run HTP (see below) through Tor to get a more correct system time.